chaoss/website/Community/News/20190514_tns_blog_podcast.md

 # CHAOSS D&I WG on The New Stack

 A [contributed article on The New Stack](https://thenewstack.io/how-chaoss-di-can-help-diversity-in-the-open-source-community/) details how the CHAOSS D&I Working Group got started and evolved.
-Georg Link and Sarah Conway take a close look at working group's history and capture insights that are only known to those who were part of the evolution.
+Georg Link and Sarah Conway take a close look at the working group's history and capture insights that are only known to those who were part of the evolution.
 The article outline is:

 * History of the CHAOSS project
 * Rise of the CHAOSS D&I Working Group